AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 1. Open Package Manager and click **[!UICONTROL Upload Package]** to upload the package.
 To know how to use it, see [Package Manager](https://docs.adobe.com/content/help/en/experience-manager-65/administering/contentmanagement/package-manager.html).

 1. Select the package and click **[!UICONTROL Install]**.

 >[!NOTE]
 >
+>Due to a known issue, an updated Service Pack package is available.
+It is recommended to install the package.

+>[!NOTE]
+>